 Kayangan Lake, the top attraction in Coron, is one of the cleanest water bodies in the Philippines.
 It's a mix of fresh and saltwater that offers the coolest and most refreshing swim.
 The water in Kayangan Lake is so clear you can’t tell how deep it goes until you make it to the bottom.

 Twin Lagoon is another thing of beauty thanks to the towering limestone formations flank and sky-blue waters.
 You can ride a kayak or swim under the passage to get in.

 Other stops included in a Coron day trip are Banol Beach, Smith Beach, CYC Beach, the Coral Garden, and Siete Pecados.
-These have fine white sand beaches and spectacular underwater ecosystems, especially Siete Pecados where you’ll see a variety of fish and corals.
+These have fine white sand beaches and spectacular underwater ecosystems, especially Siete Pecados, where you’ll see various fish and corals.

 If you prefer a more relaxing trip, go on an island-hopping trip in Culion, specifically in Malcapuya and Ditaytayan Islands.
 These have pristine beaches and blue waters that all make for an idyllic backdrop for your photos.

 While island-hopping in Coron is the popular thing you can do there, another highly-recommended activity is the shipwreck diving.

 Coron is one of the best diving destinations in the Philippines because of the war-time Japanese shipwrecks in its waters that plenty of marine life calls home.